 SBIR Has Supported Technology Critical For U.S. Growth and Security

-WASHINGTON, D.C. - U.S. Sen. Sherrod Brown (D-OH) today announced that Euclid TechLabs, LLC of Solon will receive nearly $750,000 in small business research and development grants.
+WASHINGTON, D.C. - U.S. Sen. Sherrod Brown (D-OH) today announced that two northwest Ohio small businesses will receive $399,960 in small business research and development grants.
 The funds will be delivered through the Small Business Innovation Research (SBIR) and Small Business Technical Transfer (STTR) grant programs through the U.S. Department of Energy.

 “Small businesses are the engines of our nation’s economy, creating up to two-thirds of new jobs,” Brown said.
 “With the help of SBIR and STTR grants, innovators and entrepreneurs at companies across Ohio and our country are helping to develop clean energy technology, create life-saving medical devices, and take other technological strides that will change and improve American lives.
 That’s why it’s so critical that when the Senate returns from recess, we immediately pass a long-term extension of the SBIR/STTR program.”